rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 tree of sections.

 Note that sibling sections are said to be unrelated with each other, which is consistent with the relation of a node tree.
-That is, because there is no edge (i.e. an explicit relationship) that connects two siblings with one another.
+That is because there is no edge (i.e. an explicit relationship) that connects two siblings with one another.
 Under the relation of a tree, and although they share the same parent node (i.e. an implicit relationship), siblings are said to be unrelated with each other.